-Send Marlynne a message explaining your needs and you will receive a response by email.
+Send Marlynne a message explaining your needs and you will receive a response shortly.
 Have you already emailed Marlynne or another tutor?
 If so, you have an account!
 Sign in now

 College of Mount Saint Vincent (Psychology)

 I am a seasoned professional who has worked with children most of my professional career in the social work field.
 For the last four years I have been tutoring grade school students (primarily fourth and fifth graders).